lilfelix/cellular_automata_viz_frontend/README.md

 ## Get started
 - Execute `npm i` to install project dependencies
+- Clone the [backend repo](https://github.com/lilfelix/cellular_automata_viz_backend/tree/main/src) which hosts the protobuf files used by this frontend
+    - Create symbolic link: `ln -s /path/to/cellular_automata_viz_backend/proto $PWD/src/proto`
+    - Compile the protobuf message definitions into .js classes as descrined in [Proto section](#proto) below
 - Install [envoy proxy](https://www.envoyproxy.io/) to allow gRPC communication btw frontend and backend
 - Start an [envoy proxy](https://www.envoyproxy.io/) server from the root of this repo: `envoy -c $PWD/envoy.yaml`
 - Start automatic transpilation of .ts frontend changes: `npm run start`.
 Equivalent to `webpack --watch`
-- Open a browser and paste `/path/to/index.html`, where `index.html` is at the root of this repo
+- Open a browser and paste `$PWD/index.html`, where `index.html` is at the root of this repo

 Now the frontend should be up!🚀 Navigation controls: